 There is a term often used for networks like Polkadot – the internet of blockchains.
 One should remember that Polkadot is not the only project trying to connect blockchains.
 Cosmos, AION, and ICON are probably the best-known examples of projects with similar goals.

 Polkadot has also a native token with a similar name.
 The ticker is DOT.
 The Polkadot token has two major functions: it is used to pay transactions (gas fees) and it is also used in governance (staking).

 Next, we’ll dive into the history of Polkadot.

-The founder of Polkadot is Gavin Wood
+Polkadot is founded by Gavin Wood

 Even if Polkadot has reached wider publicity in 2020, this project goes back many years.

 The founder of Polkadot is one of the most famous names in the industry, Gavin Wood.
 He is one of the original founders of Ethereum, which is nowadays the only truly significant project in the industry after Bitcoin.

 Gavin Wood was the CTO of Ethereum when the project was launched.
 There weren’t many developers working for Ethereum back then, and Wood was one of the core ones.
 He has also written the Ethereum yellow paper and created Solidity.

 All Ethereum smart contracts are written in Solidity, making it the most popular programming language in the crypto world.

 Gavin Wood is certainly a name any crypto enthusiast knows.
 His involvement is one of the main reasons so many people are interested in Polkadot.
 See Gavin Wood talk about Polkadot in the video below.